martypdx/azoth-examples/README.md

-# diamond-example
+# azoth-examples
-Example app using diamond
+Example app using azoth